 The Softball Canada Ball Approval Program (BAP) is a yearly parameter testing program that ball manufacturers participate in to have their softballs properly tested according to Softball Canada ball standards.
 When purchasing balls, look for the "Approved by Softball Canada" stamp which indicates that the balls are consistent with Softball Canada`s standards.
 To view a list of approved softball for the current year, click on the "Approved Softballs" link in this section.

 With the numerous technology advancements in bats and the varied interests of several different leagues, it is difficult to track and regulate the parameters for bats.
-Given the fact that most Canadian suppliers receive their bats from the USA, Softball Canada follows the Amateur Softball Association's (ASA) bat standards for Women`s Fast Pitch, which includes a list of all approved (and non-approved) bats for all makes and models of bats.
-Click on the "Approved Bats" page in this section to verify the ASA's website.
+Given the fact that most Canadian suppliers receive their bats from the USA, Softball Canada follows the International Softball Federation's (ISF) and the Amateur Softball Association's (ASA) bat standards for Men's and Women's Fast Pitch, which includes a list of all approved bats for all makes and models of bats.
+Click on the "Approved Bats" page in this section to verify the ISF and ASA Approved bat lists.

-For Men's Fast Pitch and Men`s and Women`s Slo-Pitch, Softball Canada will follow the ISF's bat standards for the 2013 season.
-The list of approved ISF bats can also be found on the "Approved Bats" page in this section.
+For Men's and Women's Slo-Pitch, Softball Canada follows the ISF's and the ASA's bat standards.
+The list of approved ISF and ASA bats can also be found on the "Approved Bats" page in this section.

-It should also be noted that Softball Canada uses a bat tester at the Canadian Slo-Pitch Championships and will supply all bats in 2013, and umpires also inspect bats for dents and/or modifications at all Canadian Fast Pitch Championships.
+It should also be noted that Softball Canada uses a bat tester at the Canadian Slo-Pitch Championships and supplies bats at this event, and umpires also inspect bats for dents and/or modifications at all Canadian Fast Pitch Championships.